Mathématique: Chapter 26

 JO: Dr. Lam, can you rephrase with smaller words?

-JO: So you rub some goo on yourself, then a device resets your brain?
+JO: So you rub some goo on yourself, then a device resets your brain so you can boot up a higher consciousness?

 Young stopped reading.
 He pulled off his glasses.
-He looked toward the kitchen, where he could hear Rush’s methodical chopping.
-He put his glasses back on.
+He looked toward the kitchen.
+He heard the quiet sound of methodical knife work.
+He put his glasses back on and dived back in.

 CL: Yes.